 She created this course especially for new adoptive parents.
 There are many good books and courses out there for parents of newborns, but she geared this information, especially for you, as an adoptive parent.

 Valerie shares strategies for bonding with your newborn, what gear you’ll need those first few months, and what it’s like to meet your baby for the first time.
 Her theory is that when you know what to expect and how to handle different situations, things go a lot smoother for everyone.
 With Expecting 101…You’re Adopting, you have access to information created specifically for you!
-To find out more about the course, click here.
+And you can take 20% off your course fee using the coupon code LIFETIME.

 Founder of Lifetime Adoption, adoptive mom, adoption expert, and Certified Open Adoption Practitioner (C.O.A.P).